Gunfire heard near Bangladesh border as thousands flee Myanmar violence

 The government said it was investigating whether international non-government organisation staff were involved when militants surrounded and blockaded a village in August.

-A local reporter in the town of Buthidaung told Reuters he had seen nearly 100 staff of foreign aid agencies leave the town in speedboats following that statement.
+A local reporter in the town of Buthidaung told Reuters he had seen nearly 100 staff of international aid agencies leave the town in speedboats following that statement.

-The government also re-posted photographs of high energy biscuits with the logo of the World Food Programme on it which it said had been found at a "terrorist camp" in August.
+The government also re-posted photographs of energy biscuits with the logo of the World Food Programme (WFP) on it which it said had been found at a "terrorist camp" in August.

+The WFP said it took "any allegation of food diversions very seriously," adding it had requested details on the biscuits from the authorities, but had not heard back.

 The Rohingya have for years endured apartheid-like conditions in northwestern Myanmar - they are denied citizenship and face severe restrictions on their movements.
 Many Myanmar Buddhists regard them as illegal immigrants from Bangladesh.

-Myanmar declared ARSA, previously known as Harakah al-Yaqin, a terrorist organisation in the wake of the attacks.

-On Sunday, the government indicated it may take action against media calling the group "insurgents" and not "terrorists" as per the government's designation.
+On Sunday, it also indicated it may take action against media calling the group "insurgents" and not "terrorists" as per the government's designation.

 At the no man's land near Gumdhum, dozens of Rohingya women, most wearing burqa, sat cramped under a few black plastic sheets shielding them from the harsh sun.